The Wharf (Washington, D.C.): Planning and development

 In 2003, Mayor Anthony A. Williams renewed interest in revitalizing the area.
 He created the Anacostia Waterfront Corporation to oversee development on the waterfront.
 In 2006, PN Hoffman was chosen from a field of 17 companies and tasked with reimagining the waterfront.
 PN Hoffman originally partnered with Struever Bros.
-Eccles & Rouse of Baltimore on the project, but the company dismantled as a result of the 2008 financial crisis.
+Eccles & Rouse of Baltimore on the project, but the company was dismantled as a result of the 2008 financial crisis.
 By 2008, Hoffman had acquired most of the land required for the development of The Wharf.
 The Council of the District of Columbia had allocated $198 million in tax increment financing bonds for infrastructure improvements to support the project.
 In 2010, Hoffman partnered with Madison Marquette and formed Hoffman-Madison Waterfront to bring the project to fruition.
 U.S. Rep. Eleanor Holmes Norton introduced two bills in Congress that made the redevelopment of the waterfront possible.
 One bill solidified the District's ownership of the Southwest Waterfront.
 The other gave the District control of portions of the Washington Channel.
 In honor of the congresswoman's contributions, Hoffman-Madison Waterfront named the largest park in The Wharf development after Norton.

 Hoffman-Madison Waterfront hired the architectural firm Perkins Eastman to serve as The Wharf's master architects.
 By March 2013, the D.C.
 Zoning Commission had approved plans for phases 1 and 2 of the project.
-Groundbreaking for phase 1 occurred May 19, 2014, and The Wharf opened to the public October 12, 2017.
+Groundbreaking for Phase 1 occurred May 19, 2014, and The Wharf opened to the public October 12, 2017.

-Hoffman-Madison Waterfront broke ground on the second phase of the project in March 2019.
-Phase 2 is expected to cost $1.25 billion, bringing the total cost of redevelopment to $3.6 billion.
-The second phase, completed in October 2022, added three office buildings, an apartment building, a hotel, a 96-unit condominium building, additional retail space, and two new underground parking garages.
-The project created 2,800 construction jobs and at completion, has added 3,000 permanent jobs.
+Hoffman-Madison Waterfront broke ground on the second phase of the project in March 2019, and it opened in October 2022, culminating in a total redevelopment cost of $3.6 billion.
+Phase 2 added three office buildings, an apartment building, a hotel, a 96-unit condominium building, additional retail space, and two new underground parking garages.

-Residential buildings

-The Wharf is currently home to four apartment buildings and three condominium buildings.

-Amaris – This building contains 96 condominiums, with floorplans from one to four bedrooms.

-The Banks – Apartment community with rooftop terraces.

-The Channel – This 12-story apartment building is built on top of The Anthem music venue.
-The Channel contains 501 residential units, with 153 designated as affordable and workforce housing.

-Incanto – This building contains 148 residential apartments, with 47 designated as affordable and workforce housing.

-The Tides – This 12-story apartment residence features 255 units ranging from studios to two-bedroom apartments.

-VIO – This 12-story building along the Washington Channel contains 112 condominium residences.

-525 Water – This five-story condominium contains 107 units and is situated at the eastern end of the development.